 Why Use a French Press to Make Your Cold Brew?

 Although there are several ways to brew your delicious cold cup, the French press is the best solution for those who believe caffeine is a serious business.

 Obviously, this press is a manual brewing method.
 There is no electronic device doing everything for you.
-This means that you need to measure your ingredients, grind your coffee, allow some time for the brewing process, and press the plunger.
-This seems like a lot of work for some cold coffee, but the result will be absolutely lovely and mind-blowing.
+This means you need to measure your ingredients, grind your coffee, allow some time for the brewing process, and press the plunger.
+This seems like a lot of work for some cold coffee, but the result will be charming and mind-blowing.

 By using a French press to make your cold brew coffee, you will get:

 - Richer aroma.
 Your French press’s metal filter lets through all the coffee’s natural oils, which are transferred into your mug together with your beverage.

 - A full–bodied coffee.
 Although the plunger will prevent any grounds from spoiling your drink, some small coffee particles will end up joining your coffee into your mug, boosting its flavor and giving it a “fuller” body and taste.

 - Complete control over your ingredients.
 You will be able to choose all the elements of your brew, from the coffee beans to the water.
 This will give a fully customizable experience and lead you to the creation of the ultimate cold brew.

 - A happy wallet.
 Coldbrew is usually one of the most expensive beverages if bought from your local coffee shops.
 You can finally invest your money in premium quality coffee beans to brew as much coffee as you want at home, without wasting your money every day.